Guidance

 Protocol

-For type‑A or type‑B ATC applications, a clinical trial protocol must be submitted.
-We do not approve trial protocols but will review them to ensure that any safety issues are adequately addressed.
-You must ensure that the results of your clinical trial, carried out in accordance with the submitted protocol and under the ATC issued, will be appropriate for any subsequent MA applications.
+For all applications, a clinical trial protocol must be submitted, detailing how the aims will be achieved, and how the clinical endpoints will be evaluated.
+The VMD does not approve trial protocols but will review them thoroughly to ensure that any safety issues are adequately addressed.
+Failure to provide sufficient detail on the study protocol is likely to delay assessment of your application.
+For type-A or type-B ATC applications, you must ensure that the results of your clinical trial, carried out in accordance with the submitted protocol and under the ATC issued, will be appropriate for any subsequent MA applications.

 For a type‑S ATC application, the senior investigator and two veterinary surgeons independent of the trial must review the protocol.
-They must sign a declaration (section 6 of the application form) to confirm that, in their opinion, the study is ethical and is to be conducted in accordance with the RCVS Code of Professional Conduct and ‘recognised veterinary practice’.
+They must sign a declaration in the application form to confirm that, in their opinion, the study is ethical and is to be conducted in accordance with the RCVS Code of Professional Conduct and ‘routine veterinary practice’.

 The consent form should be written in plain English and include at least the following: